 Community Focus: Creating Jobs

 During development of the Perry County project, more than 200 construction jobs will be created.
-Once operational, the plant will sustain over 500 jobs in the area in operations, fuel supply, and supporting industries.
+Once operational, the plant will sustain more than 500 jobs in the area in operations, fuel supply, and supporting industries.
 By purchasing tons of wood by-product materials from Eastern Kentucky sawmills to fuel the plant, ecoPower will also create sustainable jobs for Kentucky’s timber harvesting and transportation industries.

 Forest Bioenergy: A Better Solution